kiba/Writings/fac/chp20_survival.md

 # Chapter Twenty: Survival

-Sergeant Jaune Arc never thought beyond cheating to get into Beacon Academy or becoming a hero.
+Sergeant Jaune Arc never thought beyond getting Beacon Academy and becoming a huntsmen before he was found cheating.
 He just wanted to be the guy who save people, someone who matters.
 He knew better now not to buy in all that glory.
 A huntsman frequently ended up missing, never coming back to his or her loved ones.

 Instead of dying at the initiation ritual, Arc lived two more years into the future, became a real soldier, and got promoted up through the rank as the military expanded.
 He now patrolled with his squad and a couple of huntsmen-in-training from Beacon.
-He was grateful at that last addition.
+He was grateful with the force addition.
 They might take all the glory, but they reduce the risk of everyone dying as well.

 Today was a simple search and destroy mission deep inside an old growth forest, a measure to temporarily reduce the population of Grimm until new fortification and construction can be fully established.
 Then, the economy here will be able to support a population and churn out its own machines, establishing a stronger claim on this land, and pushing out against the forces of darkness.